Sam & Max: The Devil's Playhouse: Gameplay

+Gameplay under Max Mode, with two of his Toys of Power, Teleportation and Future Vision, already unlocked.
+This is the first game in the series to feature Max as a controllable character.

-Sam & Max: The Devil's Playhouse is a series of graphic adventure games, requiring the user to control Sam and Max to specific locations, interacting with the environment, collecting and using objects, and talking to other characters in the game in order to solve puzzles and complete the game.
+Sam & Max: The Devil's Playhouse is an episodic graphic adventure game, requiring the user to control Sam and Max to specific locations, interacting with the environment, collecting and using objects, and talking to other characters in the game in order to solve puzzles and complete the game.
 The previous two Sam & Max seasons used a traditional point-and-click interface, which is well-suited for Windows and MacOS users but did not translate well to traditional gamepad controls.
 The game engine for The Devil's Playhouse has been redesigned to handle both the point-and-click scheme and typical console-based controls for third-person perspective games.
 On a Windows or MacOS computer, the player has the option of plugging in a gamepad to use this second set of controls.
 Other aspects, such as inventory management, have also been refined to better suit console players or players not familiar with the adventure game genre.
 The iPad version of the game features direct touch interaction with the characters, scenery, and inventory.

 Whereas in previous episodes Max would follow to wherever the player directed Sam, The Devil's Playhouse gives the player direct control over both characters and the ability to swap between characters.
 This allows for better differentiation between the two characters and increases the variety of gameplay options.
 A constant theme through the season is a suite of psychic powers that Max gains in each episode, such as the ability to read minds, see glimpses of the future, or teleport himself to any telephone for which he knows the number.
 This aspect plays into the separate characters' controls in order to solve the puzzles in the game.
 The PlayStation 3 version of the first episode features an additional psychic power not present in the other versions; this power was restored in the 2024 remaster.